adnammit/reactLogin/README.md

 ### HELPFUL RESOURCES:
 * [webpack configuration guide](https://webpack.js.org/configuration/)
-* don't forget that you can use the react extension in dev tools to examine the composition and state of your react components
+* don't forget that you can use the react and redux extensions in dev tools to examine the composition and state of your react components
+    - the redux extension will help debug what's going on with reducers and track state changes

 ## PROJECT NOTES: